pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Reference data/Reference_Data.md

 ![alt text](RD_images/rd_NAICS_step08.png)

-Or create a new target column where no default proper mapping is found
+Or create a new target column where no default proper mapping is found.
+Do not forget to select the proper column type for the mapping.

 ![alt text](RD_images/rd_NAICS_step09.png)